tnakamot/json-parser/README.md

 * Support [string-encoding non-JSON data](https://json-schema.org/understanding-json-schema/reference/non_json_data.html)
 * [Conditional subschemas](https://json-schema.org/understanding-json-schema/reference/conditionals.html)
 * Support multi-type property (e.g. `{ "type" : ["number", "string"] }` )
+* Package this tool as RPM and DEB.
+* Package this tool as a library and upload to [Maven Central](https://mvnrepository.com/repos/central) so that sbt or some other build tools can use this tool as a part of the build procedure.